MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/sysadmin/tasks/identify-resolve-conflicts-segregation-duties.md

 2. Select a conflict, and then select one of the following actions:

   - **Deny assignment**: This will deny the assignment of the user to the additional security role.
 If you deny an automatic role assignment, the user is marked as excluded from the role.
 The excluded user isn't granted the access associated with the role and can't be assigned to the role until the administrator removes the exclusion.
 -  **Allow assignment**: This will override the conflict and allow the user to be assigned to the additional security role.
 If you override a conflict, you must enter a reason in the **Reason for override** field.
-All overridden role assignments can be viewed in the **Segregation of duties conflicts** page.
+All overridden role assignments can be viewed on the **Segregation of duties conflicts** page.

 > [!NOTE]
-> If several conflicts are listed for the same user, click on the user record and evaluate assigned roles on the **Users** page.
+> If several conflicts are listed for the same user, select the user record and evaluate assigned roles on the **Users** page.
 To avoid this conflict, validate each rule after it's added or modified.